 But Congress needs to step up and repeal and replace Obamacare.

-Congress needs to work with us to pass a middle class tax cut and corporate tax reform.
+Congress needs to work with us to pass a middle-class tax cut and corporate tax reform.

-He's to work with us to get control over our borders and our refugee programs and our vetting policies.
+It needs to work with us to get control over our borders and our refugee programs and our vetting policies.

-They need to work with us to get uh regulatory relief and reform where we've already done historic things in a short period of time.
+They need to work with us to get regulatory relief and reform where we've already done historic things in a short period of time.

-This is the agenda that the American people voted for, whether they're Democrat, independent, or Republican, it's the right agenda for our country and its agenda rooted in our history and our values as a nation.
+It's the right agenda for our country and it's an agenda rooted in our history and our values as a nation.

-And then I'm thinking, okay, are the Republicans not watching the reaction that the President is getting to the things that he's saying?
+And then I'm thinking, okay, are the Republicans not watching the reaction that the president is getting to the things that he's saying?

 And do they really think if they don't get their job done that there are not going to be consequences for them not keeping their promises?